acl-org/aclpubcheck/README.md

 ## Online Versions

 If you are having trouble with installing and using the Python toolkit directly, you can use:
-- a **CodaLab version** at https://colab.research.google.com/drive/1Sq6ilmrFUQpUFMkV71U8-Wf0madW-Uer?usp=sharing (thank Danilo Croce).
+- a **Colab version** at https://colab.research.google.com/drive/1Sq6ilmrFUQpUFMkV71U8-Wf0madW-Uer?usp=sharing (thank Danilo Croce).
-- an **Hugging Face Space** at https://huggingface.co/spaces/teelinsan/aclpubcheck (thank Andrea Santilli).
+- a **Hugging Face Space** at https://huggingface.co/spaces/teelinsan/aclpubcheck (thank Andrea Santilli).
 More info about this version can be found at https://github.com/teelinsan/aclpubcheck-gui

 ## Updating the names in citations